LEGAL

 In addition, Lazard Frères Gestion does not receive soft commissions or kickbacks on brokerage fees from its service providers.

-No conflicts were detected at Lazard Frères Gestion in the 2022 financial year.
+No conflicts were detected at Lazard Frères Gestion in the 2023 financial year.

-VARIABLE MANAGEMENT FEES: CALCULATION METHODS
+PERFORMANCE FEES (VARIABLE MANAGEMENT FEES): CALCULATION METHODS

 In accordance with the "Guidelines on performance fees in UCITS and certain types of AIFs" (ESMA34-39-992) of the European Securities and Markets Authority (ESMA) and AMF Recommendation 2021-01, Lazard Frères Gestion will amend the drafting of the procedures it uses to calculate variable management fees for the relevant funds.